ManticoreGamesInc/platform-documentation/src/tutorials/template_reference.md

 1. If the assets are not in the **Hierarchy**, drag them from **Project Content** onto the **Hierarchy** or **Main Viewport**.
 2. Select the assets to be added to the template in the **Hierarchy** window using <kbd>Ctrl</kbd> + left click.
-3. Right click on them and select **Group and Create New Template from These**.
+3. Right click on one of the objects and select **Group and Create New Template from These**.
 4. Name your template and click the **New Template** button.

      ![TemplateTut2](../img/EditorManual/UI/TemplateTut2.png){: .center}

-Once a group becomes a template, it will appear in blue in the Hierarchy.
-New templates can be found in the **Project Content** window.
+Once a group becomes a template, it will be blue in the Hierarchy.
+New templates can be found in the **Project Content** window in the section called **My Templates**.
 From there you can drag out as many copies of the template as needed.

 ## Publishing Templates